Modern Slavery Statement

-- Policies: The Production Director is responsible for ensuring that the organisation has an anti-slavery statement and adheres to the detail of the statement.
+- Policies: The Operations Director is responsible for ensuring that the organisation has an anti-slavery statement and adheres to the detail of the statement.

-- Risk assessments: The Production Director and Internal Auditor assess the potential risks when visiting supplier locations.
-The Compliance Coordinator checks the right to work of all new employees to ensure they have the correct legal documentation, a UK based address and have freely chosen to work in the company.
+- Risk assessments: The Operations Director and Internal Auditor assess the potential risks when visiting supplier locations.
+The Compliance Co-ordinator checks the right to work of all new employees to ensure they have the correct legal documentation, a UK based address and have freely chosen to work in the company.

-- Investigations/due diligence: should there be an instance found of slavery or human trafficking, the Compliance Coordinator and Production Director will investigate this and report to the relevant authorities.
+- Investigations/due diligence: should there be an instance found of slavery or human trafficking, the Compliance Co-ordinator and Operations Director will investigate this and report to the relevant authorities.

 The organisation operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 - Whistleblowing Policy: the organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities or the supply chains of the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers or others who have concerns can contact our HR Consultant in complete confidence or ring our independent helpline on 0044 1224 379 303.
+Employees, customers or others who have concerns can contact our HR Consultant in complete confidence.

 - Employee Code of Conduct: the organisation's code makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating in the UK and abroad and managing its supply chain.